 Below is a list of commonly asked questions when selling a property.
-If you have any questions not listed here please contact us here.

 An Exclusive listing is when one agency is appointed – by way of a Form 6 – to advertise your home for sale exclusively during a specific time frame, usually a minimum of 30 days & up to a maximum of 90 days per agreement.
 Once the end date has passed, the listing can continue as an ‘Open Listing’, another exclusive agreement can be signed again for another term, or another agency can be appointed.